gremlin97/EVA-8/S10/README.md

 </p>

 ## Further Resources
-* The implementation folder consists of the implementations of ConvMixer and Attention calculation using Numpy!
+* The [Implementation](https://github.com/gremlin97/EVA-8/tree/main/S10/Implementations) folder consists of the implementations of ConvMixer and Attention calculation using Numpy!